ellen-y-yan/mde_product_agent/README.md

 # 💼 Your Neighborhood MDE Agent
-This project builds a Retrieval-Augmented Generation (RAG) system that translates natural language questions into Kusto Query Language (KQL) for the `DeviceTvmInfoGathering` table in Microsoft Defender.
+This project builds a Retrieval-Augmented Generation (RAG) system that translates natural language questions into Kusto Query Language (KQL) for the `_____` table/database in Microsoft Defender.

 Powered by Azure OpenAI and LlamaIndex, it allows IT admin and security engineer personas to query Defender insights using plain English.